FIRN Research Paper No. 2728108

 56 Pages Posted: 5 Feb 2016 Last revised: 8 Jun 2017

 This paper studies whether knowledge protection affects shareholder value and firms’ investment in knowledge assets using the staggered adoptions and rejections of the inevitable disclosure doctrine (IDD) by U.S. state courts as exogenous changes in the level of knowledge protection.
 We find positive (negative) abnormal stock returns around the IDD adoption (rejection) day for firms headquartered in the state and uncover a positive IDD treatment effect on firms’ investment in knowledge assets.
-Moreover, the effects on stock returns and knowledge-assets investment are stronger in more knowledge-oriented states, industries, and firms.
+Moreover, the effects on stock returns and knowledge assets investment are stronger in more knowledge-oriented industries and firms.
 Finally, enhancing knowledge protection does not discourage local entrepreneurial activity.